ciakovx/rorcid.workshop/orcidWalkthrough.md

 usethis::edit_r_environ()
 ```

 A new window will open in R Studio.
-Type `ORCID_TOKEN="my-token"`, replacing `my-token` with the API key.
-Then press enter to create a new line, and leave it blank.
-It will look like something like this (below is a fake token):
+Type `ORCID_TOKEN="my-token"`, replacing `my-token` with the API key. **Then press enter to create a new line, and leave it blank.** It will look like something like this (below is a fake token):

 ```{r addkey, eval=FALSE}
 ORCID_TOKEN="4bed1e13-7792-4129-9f07-aaf7b88ba88f"
 ```

 Press Ctrl/Cmd + S to save the API key to your R environment and close the window.
-The next time you start R, you won't need to provide any authentication credentials.
+In R Studio, click Session > Restart R. Your token should now be saved to your R environment.
 You can confirm this by calling `orcid_auth()`, and it will print the token.

-# Finding ORCID IDs with `rorcid::orcid()`
+# Finding ORICID iDs with `rorcid::orcid()`

 The `rorcid::orcid()` function takes a query and returns a data frame of identifiers.
 As stated in the documentation for this function, the results are the identifiers only--in other words, no works or biographical information.
 There are other functions in the `rorcid` package that retrieve that data.